Security-Onion-Solutions/securityonion-docs/introduction.rst

 Security Onion is a free and open platform built by defenders for defenders.
 It includes :ref:`network visibility<network>`, :ref:`host visibility<host>`, :ref:`intrusion detection honeypots<idh>`, :ref:`log management<elasticsearch>`, and :ref:`case management<cases>`.

-For network visibility, we offer signature based detection via :ref:`suricata`, rich protocol metadata and file extraction using either :ref:`zeek` or :ref:`suricata`, full packet capture using either :ref:`stenographer` or :ref:`suricata`, and file analysis.
+For network visibility, we offer signature based detection via :ref:`suricata`, rich protocol metadata and file extraction using either :ref:`zeek` or :ref:`suricata`, full packet capture using :ref:`suricata`, and file analysis.
 For host visibility, we offer the :ref:`elastic-agent` which provides data collection, live queries via :ref:`osquery<osquery-manager>`, and centralized management using :ref:`elastic-fleet`. :ref:`Intrusion detection honeypots<idh>` based on OpenCanary can be added to your deployment for even more enterprise visibility.
 All of these logs flow into :ref:`elasticsearch` and we've built our own user interfaces for :ref:`alerts<alerts>`, :ref:`dashboards<dashboards>`, :ref:`threat hunting<hunt>`, :ref:`case management<cases>`, and :ref:`grid management<grid>`.

 .. note::